About this location

 Will my loved one be able to have a phone or call me?

 All of our wards have cordless ward phones to enable people staying with us to keep in contact with their family members.
-Within our adult service lines, people are allowed to keep their own mobile phones.
-However, young people staying in our CAMHS service would be required to sign up to a phone contract to have access to a mobile phone only during permitted times.
-This is to encourage attendance in therapy and educational programmes, to aid the recovery of the young person within our service.
+People are also allowed to keep their own mobile phones.

 What type of things are families expected to provide, and what is provided by the home?